Improved Kernels and Algorithms for Claw and Diamond Free Edge Deletion Based on Refined Observations: The Kernelization

-\begin{myrule} If there is an outlier bag $B$, delete all edges between vertices in $B$ from $G$. \end{myrule}
+\begin{myrule} If there is an outlier bag~$B\in \cB(G-X)$, delete all edges between vertices in~$B$ from~$G$. \end{myrule}

-A bag is \emph{small} if it has less than $\nsmbg$ vertices; and is {\it{big}} otherwise.
+A bag is \emph{small} if it has less than~$\nsmbg$ vertices; and is {\it{big}} otherwise.

-\begin{myrule} If there is a border bag $B$ which is of size at least 2 and does not share any vertex with any small attached bag, then delete all edges between vertices in $B$ from $G$. \end{myrule}
+\begin{myrule} If there is a border bag~$B\in \cB(G-X)$ which is of size at least~$2$ and does not share any vertex with any small attached bags, then delete all edges between vertices in~$B$ from~$G$. \end{myrule}

 Before proving the soundness of Rules~\ref{rule_remove_edges_in_outlier_bags} and~\ref{rule_deleting_edges_in_irrevalent_bags}, we study some properties.
-For a bag $B\in \cB(G-X)$, let $A(B)\subseteq X$ be the set of vertices in $X$ to which $B$ is attached to.
-Observe that if $B$ is of size at least 2, then $B\cup A(B)$ is a clique in $G$.
-This is true because otherwise there is an induced diamond in $G[B\cup A(B)]$, which is edge-disjoint from every induced claw and diamond in $G[X]$, contradicting the maximality of $X$.
-In addition, observe that deleting one edge from a clique of size at least 4 results in several induced diamonds.
+For a bag $B\in \cB(G-X)$, let $A(B)\subseteq X$ be the set of vertices in~$X$ to which~$B$ is attached.
+Observe that if~$B$ is of size at least~$2$, then $B\cup A(B)$ is a clique in~$G$.
+This is true because otherwise there is an induced diamond in $G[B\cup A(B)]$ that is edge-disjoint from every induced claw and diamond in~$G[X]$, contradicting the maximality of~$X$.
+In addition, observe that deleting one edge from a clique of size at least~$4$ results in several induced diamonds.
 Hence, if a clique is too large, deleting one edge from the clique triggers the deletions of many other edges, in order to destroy the induced diamonds.
 These observations lead to the following lemma.

 \begin{lemma}[\cite{DBLP:journals/mst/CyganPPLW17}] Let $B\in \cB(G-X)$ be a big bag.
-Then, every CDH set of $G$ of size at most $k$ does not include any edge in $E(B\cup A(B))$. \end{lemma}
+Then, every CDH set of~$G$ of size at most~$k$ does not include any edge in $E(B\cup A(B))$. \end{lemma}

-\begin{lemma}[\cite{DBLP:journals/mst/CyganPPLW17}] Let $H$ be a subgraph (not necessarily induced) of $G$ isomorphic to a diamond.
-Let $B\in\cB(G-X)$ be an unattached bag containing at least two vertices of $H$.
-Then $B$ contains all vertices of $H$. \end{lemma}
+\begin{lemma}[\cite{DBLP:journals/mst/CyganPPLW17}] Let~$H$ be a subgraph (not necessarily induced) of~$G$ isomorphic to a diamond.
+Let $B\in\cB(G-X)$ be an unattached bag containing at least two vertices of~$H$.
+Then,~$B$ contains all vertices of~$H$. \end{lemma}

-One can observe that if the bag $B$ contains exactly 2 (or 3) vertices of $H$ in Lemma~\ref{lem:diamond_inside_bag}, then at least one of the conditions in Lemma~\ref{lem:bag-decomposition} is violated.
-See Fig.~\ref{fig-diamond-in-a-bag} for an illustration.
+One can observe that if the bag~$B$ contains exactly two (or three) vertices of~$H$ in Lemma~\ref{lem:diamond_inside_bag}, then at least one of the conditions in Lemma~\ref{lem:bag-decomposition} is violated.
+See Figure~\ref{fig-diamond-in-a-bag} for an illustration.